joinfaces/joinfaces/CONTRIBUTING.md

 # Contributing to Joinfaces

 ## Using GitHub Issues
 We use GitHub issues to track bugs and enhancements.
-If you have a general usage question please ask on https://stackoverflow.com[Stack Overflow].

 If you are reporting a bug, please help to speed up problem diagnosis by providing as much information as possible.
 Ideally, that would include a small sample project that reproduces the